 Make a well in the center of the flour mixture and add the egg.
 Whisk egg and flour while pouring milk into the bowl, stirring well to combine.
 The batter should be free of lumps.
 Let stand for 5 minutes.

 Spray an 8-inch nonstick skillet with nonstick cooking spray.
 Heat skillet on medium high.

 Add 1/4 cup of batter to hot skillet and swirl around the pan to cover as much of the bottom of the skillet as possible.
 As the edges cook, use a spatula to lift the edges of the crêpe.

-After about 1 minute, flip the crêpe over and cook for a further 30 seconds.
+After about 1 minute, flip the crêpe over and cook for another 30 seconds.
 Transfer to a plate and start over until the batter is done.
-This should yield about 6 crêpes, so probably serves 2 or 3.
+This should yield about 6 crêpes, so it probably serves 2 or 3.